Frequently Asked Questions

 I have problems uploading my file.
 What should I do?

 (1) Check whether your submission was already successful on this page: Login.
-(2) If your submission was not found, try to submit your solution again: try a different browser, try a different computer or laptop, or try to compress your file (only 10 MB allowed).
-Make sure that you have a good and working internet connection.
-(3) If nothing works, please contact us.
+(2) If your submission/e-mail was not found, use a different browser, use a different computer or laptop, or try to compress your file.
+(3) If nothing works, please get in touch with us.

 Do I have to write my answers in English?

-Yes, if you need to write sentences, please use the English language only.
+Yes, if you need to write sentences, please use only English.

 How can I change my name and other personal information?

 To change your personal information, please use the login page and click on 'Edit Details'.
-You cannot longer change your details after the pre-final round.
+You can no longer change your details after the Pre-Final Round.

 Why was my submission deleted?